laconiajs/website/docs/guides/injecting-dependencies.md

 ## Chaining injection

 It is possible to chain your injection in Laconia by calling `register` multiple times.
-Each of the factory that you register will be called sequentially, and the next factories will be able to access the instances created by the previous factories.
+Each of the factories that you register will be called sequentially, and the next factories will be able to access the instances created by the previous factories.